Sumatriptan

 What is Sumatriptan?

-For best results, take Sumatriptan at the first sign of a migraine.
-It can still work later in an attack, but it may take longer to bring relief.
+For best results, take it at the first sign of a migraine.
+It may still be effective later, but relief could take longer.

-Sumatriptan offers fast, targeted relief from migraines (Lipton et al, 2000).
-It can help with:
+Sumatriptan provides fast, targeted relief from migraine symptoms (Lipton et al, 2000).
+It is not a general painkiller and won’t treat other types of pain, but it can ease:

 • Feeling or being sick

-Take Sumatriptan only when your migraine headache begins.
-Don’t use it during the early warning signs (known as aura) before the pain starts.
+Only take Sumatriptan once your migraine headache begins, do not use it during the early warning signs (aura) before the pain starts.

 • Swallow the tablet whole with a glass of water.